 Nutrition is a topic that can be explored year-round, but there's a particular push for lessons during National Nutrition Month, which takes place every March.
 The campaign was established by the Academy of Nutrition and Dietetics, and there are plenty of opportunities to celebrate in your classroom.
-The 2020 theme is "Eat Right, Bite by Bite."
+The 2021 theme is "Personalize Your Plate."

 Nutrition Activities for Kids and Teenagers

 Here are seven classroom activities that you can use to teach your students about nutrition, whether during National Nutrition Month or at other times during the school year.